Dr Katrin Hohl

 - Jackson, J., Bradford, B., Hohl, K. and Farrall, S. (2009).
 Does the fear of crime erode public confidence in policing?
 Policing: A Journal of Policy and Practice, 3(1), pp. 100–111. doi:10.1093/police/pan079.

 - Wünsch, D. and Hohl, K. (2009).
 Evidencing a "good practice model" of police communication: The impact of local policing newsletters on public confidence.
 Policing: A Journal of Policy and Practice, 3(4), pp. 331–339. doi:10.1093/police/pap045.

 - Hohl, K. and Gaskell, G. (2008).
 European public perceptions of food risk: Cross-national and Methodological Comparisons.
 Risk Analysis: an international journal, 28(2), pp. 311–324. doi:10.1111/j.1539-6924.2008.01021.x.

 - Jackson, J., Kuha, J., Hough, M., Bradford, B., Hohl, K. and Gerber, M. (2013).
 Trust and legitimacy across Europe: A FIDUCIA report on comparative public attitudes towards legal authority, FIDUCIA deliverable to the European Commission..

-Introduction to Criminology; Key Issues in Criminology; Policing; Doing Sociology: Quantitative Methods; Research Methods Workshop on Data Analysis.
+Katrin teaches a range of courses in criminology and quantitative research methods: Criminology; Key Issues in Criminology; Policing; Doing Sociology: Quantitative Methods; Research Methods Workshop on Data Analysis.